 The social media sphere is an increasingly noisy place, especially for brands.
-But hiding somewhere in the static, some companies are sending strong signals that reaches their customers in innovative ways.
-The Dachis Group has recently begun a real-time ranking of which companies have the most effective social strategies with their Social Business Index.
+But hiding somewhere in the static are strong signals from companies reaching their customers in innovative ways.
+The Social Business Index from Dachis Group provides a (free) real-time ranking of more than 30,000 global brands based on their social performance.
 Every week we're taking a tally of who's getting heard, what they're saying, and why it matters.